A $p$-adic arithmetic inner product formula: Introduction

 \subsubsection{Acknowledgements}

 D.~D. would like to thank Ellen~Eischen and Zheng~Liu for correspondence on $p$-adic $L$-functions.
 Y.~L. would like to thank Yichao~Tian for some general discussion related to Theorem \ref{th:crystalline}.
+We would like to thank Marc-Hubert~Nicole and Congling~Qiu for useful comments.
+Finally, we are grateful to the anonymous referee for many helpful comments and suggestions.
+The research of D.~D. is partially supported by ISF grant 1963/20 and BSF grant 2018250.